inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L25
 S:Dear "Cab,"
  :
- :    Could you apply to the court to allow my claim as agent :for Mr. Blank?
+ :Could you apply to the court to allow my claim as agent :for Mr. Blank?
 I could bring in his books and see about his :bills.
 If asked, he can cover the costs by checks on a bank :that did not break.
  :
- :    Will you allow your child to come alone to see me?
+ :Will you allow your child to come alone to see me?
 He :can have every apple he can carry.
 By the way, being clean :and above board, you must be above bad cases, but you began :to bring in off-color cases after April.
  :
- :    I agree you do not cross the law, but why let men win :in a black cause on any basis?
+ :I agree you do not cross the law, but why let men win :in a black cause on any basis?
 Why not build up your cases :from among men of our own class?
 Close the awful cases you :now carry along to court, and begin again.